Survey on the Evaluation of Generative Models in Music: Introduction

-Therefore, the goal of this article is to provide an accessible, interdisciplinary overview on current empirical and quantitative approaches to the evaluation of generative systems in music, providing an in-depth discussion of evaluation targets and methodologies for the assessment of the output of generative systems as well as the user interaction with such methods (rather than other assessment targets such as sociological implications, etc.).
-In order to do so, we \begin{inparaitem}[] \item first introduce a comprehensive overview of the dimensions or targets to be evaluated in Sect.~\ref{sec:targets}, \item followed by a description of methodologies and metrics to evaluation of system output and user interaction in Sects.~\ref{sec:output} and \ref{sec:hci}, respectively. \item We conclude the paper with a discussion on challenges and future work in Sect.~\ref{sec:challenges} and final remarks in Sect.~\ref{sec:conclusion}. \end{inparaitem}
+Therefore, the goal of this article is to provide an accessible, interdisciplinary overview on current empirical and quantitative approaches to the evaluation of generative systems in music. \alex{Figure~\ref{fig:flowchart} gives a summary and accessible flow chart of the approaches presented.} The article provides an in-depth discussion of evaluation targets and methodologies for the assessment of the output of generative systems as well as the user interaction with such methods (rather than other assessment targets such as sociological implications, etc.).
+In order to do so, we \begin{inparaitem}[] \item first introduce a comprehensive overview of the dimensions or targets to be evaluated in Sect.~\ref{sec:targets}, \item followed by a description of methodologies and metrics to evaluation of system output and user interaction in Sects.~\ref{sec:output} and \ref{sec:hci}, respectively. \item We conclude with a discussion on challenges and future directions in Sect.~\ref{sec:challenges} and final remarks in Sect.~\ref{sec:conclusion}. \end{inparaitem}